 Thalassa Boutique Hotel – Located 250 metres from the beach on the headland of Lassi, the rooms at Thalassa have stunning sea views and are individually decorated in a stylish contemporary design.
 This stunning hotel has a garden pool with sun terrace, fitness room, and bar with shops and more bars a 5-10 minute walk away.

-Mediterranee – This 4-star hotel is located on the beach with the spacious rooms with really comfortable beds having a sea view or mountain view.
-The pool has a separate shallow section for kids and there’s table tennis and a tennis court on site along with mini market, bars, and restaurant.
+Mediterranee – This 4-star hotel is located on the beach with spacious rooms with really comfortable beds having a sea view or mountain view.
+The pool has a separate shallow section for kids and there are table tennis and a tennis court on site along with mini-market, bars, and restaurant.

 There are plenty of boat and coach excursions departing Skala daily during the season, visit the port village of Poros for the day or stay within Skala and see the archaeological site with the cave of Sakkos, the temple of Apollo, the chapel of Agios Georgios, and the old town ruins.